GeorgeZargaryan/GeorgeZargaryan/README.md

-# 🔥 Heiii 🔥
 # 💫 About Me:
-👀 Currently I’m interested in WebDevelopment.<br>🎃 I’m currently learning C#.<br>📫 You can reach me by any social network like IG, Twitter, Telegram E.T.C...<br>💫 IG: @georgeishotafs<br>🦋 Twitter: @ZargaryanGeorge<br>💻 HackerRank: www.hackerrank.com/georgezargaryan7
+👀 Currently I’m interested in WebDevelopment.<br>🎃 I’m currently learning C#.<br>📫 You can reach me by any social network like IG, Twitter, Telegram E.T.C...<br>💻 HackerRank: www.hackerrank.com/georgezargaryan7

 ## 🌐 Socials: